FREQUENTLY ASKED QUESTIONS

 If I have a recent bankruptcy or foreclosure, can I still get a home loan?

 There are loans available for borrowers who are as little as one day out of foreclosure and bankruptcy.
 These loans are called Non-Qualified Mortgages (Non-QM).
 They do however come at a premium.
-Additionally, they have larger equity requirements, requiring you to put down a higher than minimum down payments on standard conforming loans.
+Additionally, they have larger equity requirements, requiring you to put down a higher than minimum down payment on standard conforming loans.
 The equity requirements can be 30% or more, but loan guidelines are changing every day, so please contact us for the newest updates.

-For clients in which at least two years have passed since discharging their bankruptcy or three years since foreclosure, FHA and VA loan offer more flexibility and you may be eligible to qualify for one of these programs.
+For clients in which at least two years have passed since discharging their bankruptcy or three years since foreclosure, FHA and VA loans offer more flexibility and you may be eligible to qualify for one of these programs.

 How long does it take to close a mortgage; can I close escrow within 30 days?